Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Proposed Model

 \subsection{Point-wise Feature Extraction}

-The proposed method extracts four similarities between two items surrounding segmentation points.
-The details are summarized as follows: \begin{itemize} \item{{\em Behavior similarity}: cosine similarity between item embedding vectors obtained from the Item2Vec model.} \item{{\em Brand similarity}: cosine similarity between brand embedding vectors generated by text-embedding-3-small.} \item{{\em Title similarity}: cosine similarity between product title embedding vectors generated by text-embedding-3-small.} \item{{\em Price similarity}: a score derived from the ratio of item prices.} \end{itemize} We define four similarity functions $S_{t}(u_{i}, u_{j})$, $t \in \{ \text{behavior}, \text{brand}, \text{title}, \text{price} \}$ between two items $u_{i}$ and $u_{j}$ to calculate the behavior, brand, title, and price similarities, respectively.
-The functions $S_{\text{behavior}}$, $S_{\text{brand}}$, and $S_{\text{title}}$ are defined as follows:
+The proposed method computes the following four types of similarity scores around each segmentation point: \begin{itemize} \item{{\em Behavior sim.}: cosine similarity between item embeddings obtained from the Item2Vec model.} \item{{\em Brand sim.}: cosine similarity between brand embeddings generated by text-embedding-3-small.} \item{{\em Title sim.}: cosine similarity between product title embeddings generated by text-embedding-3-small.} \item{{\em Price sim.}: a score derived from the ratio of item prices.} \end{itemize} We define similarity functions $S_{t}(u_{i}, u_{j})$, where $t \in \{$ $\text{behavior}$, $\text{brand}$, $\text{title}$, $\text{price} \}$, between two items $u_{i}$ and $u_{j}$ to compute the corresponding behavior, brand, title, and price similarities.
+The functions $S_{\text{behavior}}$, $S_{\text{brand}}$, and $S_{\text{title}}$ are defined as

-where $W$ represents the set of items within a window, and $\boldsymbol{v}$ denotes the behavior, brand, or title embeddings of an item.
-Furthermore, $S_{\text{price}}$ is defined as follows:
+where $W$ denotes the set of items within a window, and $\boldsymbol{v}$ denotes the behavior, brand, or title embedding of an item.
+The price similarity $S_{\text{price}}$ is defined as